Impute Genotypes using Sequences

 example

-# create stitch parameter file 'stitch.params'
+# create the parameter file 'stitch.params'

-harpy stitchparams -o stitch.params
+harpy imputeparams -o stitch.params

 # run imputation